 Whether you’re going to binge-watch the second season of Never Have I Ever or are rushing to see Natasha Romanoff kick ass in the new Black Widow, spending some time indoors is always a good option during the hot summer months.
 It’s totally okay to not take advantage of the sunny weather all of the time, so don’t feel guilty about being indoors on occasion.

 2. Spend Some Time Outside with the Pups

 Of course, the other way to go is by actually pushing yourself to be outside more often than not.
 If you have a dog, that should be pretty easy.
 Don’t just do the usual walks you do though.
 Instead, head to the great outdoors with your dogs.
 Go to a nearby park or hiking area to really enjoy your summertime with them.

 3. Take Your Little Ones Out for Face Painting

-If you have kids, this is a tip that comes straight from one of Tempest's members.
+If you have kids, this is a tip that comes straight from one of The Temper’s Instagram followers.
 It seems like there’s always somewhere to get your face painted over the summer, so find that place this weekend and go there with your kiddos.
 It might just be the most creative fun you’ll have all year—and don’t shy away from getting some face paint yourself.

 4. Bake a Little Something with Your Friends

-Plenty of us love baking… But even if you don’t, you can still easily make a sweet treat to share with friends (or just drop off on their doorsteps) thanks to the power of boxed mixes.
+Plenty of us love baking… But even if you don’t, you can still easily make a sweet treat to share with friends thanks to the power of boxed mixes.
 But whichever you choose, just know that a homemade treat is always going to beat anything you buy at the store.
+So

 5. Try Going Backpacking or Hiking